-But the UK and most European countries favour the diagnostic guidebook put out by the World Health Organisation (WHO), the ICD-10 Classification of Mental and Behavioural Disorders.
+But the UK and most European countries favour the diagnostic guidebook put out by the World Health Organisation (WHO).
+This is called the ICD-10 Classification of Mental and Behavioural Disorders.

-Tendency to bear grudges persistently, e.g. unforgiveness of insults, injuries or slights.
+- Tendency to bear grudges persistently, e.g. not forgiving insults, injuries or slights.

-Treatment is of course difficult as people with PPD rarely trust anyone, let alone a doctor or therapist, and are not very likely to seek help.
+Treatment is of course difficult, as people with PPD rarely trust anyone.
+Let alone a doctor or therapist.
+So they are not very likely to seek help.

-While PPD tends towards a lifelong condition, talk therapies can help to reduce paranoia and introduce new perspectives and ways of looking at the world and others.
-It can also improve skills around interrelating and communicating and boost low self-esteem.
+While PPD tends towards a lifelong condition, talk therapies can help to reduce paranoia.
+They introduce new perspectives and ways of looking at the world and others.
+It can also improve skills around interrelating and communicating, and boost low self-esteem.

 Medication is sometimes offered for paranoid personality disorder, in conjunction with therapy.
 This is often anti-psychotics to reduce paranoia, and anti-anxiety medication to help with excessive worry.

 But in many cases medication is not the best route of treatment long-term with PPD as it causes the sufferer to be paranoid and suspicious of the medication itself.

 Group therapy and family therapy are not recommended for paranoid personality disorder as the sufferer is not likely to trust the others involved, and such a situation can increase their paranoia to harmful levels.

 Related mental health issues to paranoid personality disorder

 As with all mental health disorders, individuals with PPD have a high risk of experiencing other mental health challenges.
 The most common of these is anxiety, phobias, major depressive disorder, and addictive behaviours including alcoholism and drug use.